-Arun Verma examines the use of AI and ML techniques that help extract derived signals that have significant alpha or risk premium and lead to profitable trading strategies.
-You’ll learn the broad application of machine learning in finance as he explores extracting sentiment from textual data such as news stories and social media content using ML algorithms; the construction of scoring models and factors from complex datasets such as supply chain graph, options (implied volatility skew, term structure), geolocational datasets, and environmental, social, and governance (ESG); and robust portfolio construction using multifactor models by blending in factors derived from alternative data with the traditional factors such as the Fama-French five-factor model.
+Arun Verma shares AI and ML techniques that help extract derived signals that have significant alpha or risk premium and lead to profitable trading strategies.
+You’ll learn the broad application of machine learning in finance as he explores how to extract sentiment from textual data such as news stories and social media content using ML algorithms; the construction of scoring models and factors from complex datasets such as supply chain graph, options (implied volatility skew, term structure), geolocational datasets, and environmental, social, and governance (ESG); and robust portfolio construction using multifactor models by blending in factors derived from alternative data with the traditional factors such as the Fama-French five-factor model.

-Arun Verma is the head of the quantitative research solutions team at Bloomberg, and he joined the Bloomberg Quantitative Research group in 2003.
-At Bloomberg, Arun’s early work focused on stochastic volatility models for derivatives and exotics pricing and hedging (e.g., variance swaps and VIX Futures fair pricing and cross-currency volatility surface construction).
-Recently, he has enjoyed working at the intersection of diverse areas such as data science, innovative quantitative finance models across asset classes, and using machine learning methods to help reveal embedded signals in traditional and alternative data that can be used to construct quantitative trading strategies.
-He earned his PhD from Cornell University in computer science and applied mathematics and a bachelors of technology in computer science from IIT Delhi.
+Arun Verma is the head of the quantitative research solutions team at Bloomberg.
+He also serves on the board of a nonprofit that helps with humanitarian projects in India serving impoverished children and women in the areas of education and vocational training.
+Since he joined the Bloomberg Quantitative Research Group, Arun has worked on stochastic volatility models for derivatives and exotics pricing and hedging (e.g., variance swaps and VIX Futures fair pricing and cross-currency volatility surface construction) and at the intersection of diverse areas such as data science, innovative quantitative finance models across asset classes, and using machine learning methods to help reveal embedded signals in traditional and alternative data that can be used to construct quantitative trading strategies.
+He holds a PhD in computer science and applied mathematics from Cornell University and a bachelor of technology in computer science from IIT Delhi.
 Arun lives in central New Jersey with his lovely wife and two children.
-He also serves on the board of a nonprofit that helps with humanitarian projects in India serving impoverished children and women in the areas of education and vocational training.

 ©2019, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • email@example.com